- Insolvency is the term that is used to describe the position of a company when it is unable to pay its debts as they become due and payable

 - The dates any company income will be received.

-The Court will consider whether the company is suffering from a temporary lack of liquidity (and therefore is not insolvent) or a chronic shortage of working capital.
+The Court will consider whether the company is suffering from a temporary lack of liquidity (and therefore is not insolvent) or a chronic shortage of working capital (and therefore is insolvent).
 Justice Owen in The Bell Group Limited (In Liquidation) v Westpac Banking Corporation [No.9] (2008) WASC 239 describes the threshold as an “insurmountable endemic illiquidity”.
 A Court will need to be convinced that the company has gone past “the point of no return” and is no longer viable to trade.

 What amounts to a “debt” under section 95A?

-The meaning of a “debt” under section 95A of the Act is not expressly defined so we need to look at common law.
+The meaning of a “debt” that is due and payable under section 95A of the Act is not expressly defined so we must look to common law to determine its meaning.
 The Courts have interpreted debts to be limited to all claims that are provable in the winding up (Bank of Australasia v Hall (1907) 4 CLR 1514) and claims for immediately ascertainable liquidated amounts (Box Valley Pty Ltd v Kidd & Anor (2006) NSWCA 26).
+Whilst these cases provide some clarification, there is still debate around how to define a debt.

 What are the indicators of insolvency?

-In ASIC v Plymin & Ors (2003) 46 ASCR 126, Justice Mandy of the Supreme Court of Victoria referred to a checklist of 14 indicators of insolvency:
+In ASIC v Plymin & Ors (2003) 46 ASCR 126, Justice Mandie of the Supreme Court of Victoria referred to a checklist of 14 indicators of insolvency:

 - Continuing losses;